amangup/data-analysis-bootcamp/03-SQL_Advanced/exercise.md

 - To quantify correlation, we will use the [Pearson correlation cofficient (wikipedia link)](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient).
 - This is a value which ranges from -1 to +1 :
-   - -1 signifies that the series whose correlation is being measured have opposite growth pattern,
+   - -1 signifies that the series whose correlation is being measured have opposite growth patterns,
-   - 0 means one is growing independent of each other, and
+   - 0 means one is growing independent of the other, and
    - 1 means that their growth is perfectly aligned.

 - To calculate the Pearson correlation coefficient.
 The [list of all aggregate functions](https://www.postgresql.org/docs/10/functions-aggregate.html) includes the descriptions of the `corr()` function in PostgreSQL, which we will use.